 Lunch Bunch and extended care for PS and JK begins at noon and is available up to 6:00 p.m.
 Kindergarten through Grade 5 can be registered for extended care beginning at 3:15 and available up to 6:00 p.m.

-Extended Care fees:
+Extended Care fees see page 29